david0608/todo-list-app/backend/README.md

 ### Swagger UI

-With todo-list-app backend running on your host, you can enter [http://127.0.0.1:8000/doc/api](http://127.0.0.1:8000/doc/api) in your browser to visit Swagger UI for API details.
+With todo-list-app postgres and backend running on your host, you can enter [http://127.0.0.1:8000/doc/api](http://127.0.0.1:8000/doc/api) in your browser to visit Swagger UI for API details.

 ### OpenAPI.json